 As described in more detail in Chapter 2, renewable energy actions include operation of new facilities, including wind, solar thermal, solar PV, geothermal, solid-fuel biomass, biogas, solar thermal steam production, hydrogen, pumped storage, battery storage, and small hydroelectric systems.
-Actions also include installation of new natural gas capacity to serve load and for grid reliability as more renewable power enters the electricity system.
-The operation of wind, solar thermal, and solar PV energy would occur over large expanses of land (i.e., acres).
+The operation of wind, solar thermal, and solar PV energy would occur over large acreages of land.
 The reduction in oil and gas extraction could result in equipment being decommissioned.
 Compliance responses associated with equipment being decommissioned could include the use of equipment and materials associated with capping or plugging oil and gas wells, such as cement and mechanical plugs.
 Reclamation activities, such as contouring topsoil and revegetation, might be necessary to restore well sites after wells are capped or plugged.
 Equipment at oil and gas facilities (e.g., tanks, steam generators, boilers, compressors, gathering lines, flares) would need to be removed and repurposed, recycled, or disposed of.
 Additional compliance responses might include the decommissioning of some natural gas processing plants and power plants, as well as the decommissioning and remediation of produced water ponds.
 Drilling of new wells and workovers of existing wells may also decrease or terminate as a compliance response.

 Renewable energy projects could occupy land that also provides important recreation opportunity, supports recreation uses, or provides access to recreation resources elsewhere.
 This could affect any type of outdoor recreation known to occur on public and private lands throughout rural California and/or nearby western states.
 Recreation uses most likely to be affected are activities that involve large land areas, such as off-highway motorized recreation, non-motorized recreational travel (such as hiking, horseback riding, cycling), or hunting.
 If these recreation activities were displaced by renewable energy projects, additional use pressure would be transferred to other, similar recreation resource lands in the same region of the projects.
 Also, new renewable energy generation and transmission facilities could directly disrupt, indirectly interfere with use of, or reduce the recreational resource qualities of private land occupied by or located near renewable energy projects.
-New natural gas-powered turbines developed an operated to support renewable resources would likely be sited at appropriately zoned locations; however, the location of these facilities is unknown at this time and could potentially be sited within recreational areas.
+New natural gas-powered turbines developed and operated to support renewable resources would likely be sited at appropriately zoned locations; however, the location of these facilities is unknown at this time and could potentially be sited within recreational areas.
 While the specific location of projects cannot be identified with any certainty, increased renewable energy projects could affect access to and the quality of existing recreation resources.
 This impact would be potentially significant.